colin-olito/SA-SexSystem-LocalAdapt/README.md

 ## Citing information

-Citing information for the resulting paper will be provided when it is made [available through the publisher](http://XXXXX).
+Citing information for the resulting paper will be provided when it is made [available through the publisher](SA-SexSystem-LocalAdapt).
 You can also contact me directly if you would like a reprint.

 ## Contact & bug reporting

-Please report any bugs, problems, or issues by opening an issue on the XvAutosomeInversions github [issues page](https://github.com/colin-olito/SA-SexSystem-LocalAdapt/issues).
+Please report any bugs, problems, or issues by opening an issue on the SA-SexSystem-LocalAdapt github [issues page](https://github.com/colin-olito/SA-SexSystem-LocalAdapt/issues).
 If you would like to report a bug/issue, and do not have a github account (and don't want to get one), please send a brief email detailing the problem you encountered to colin.olito at monash dot edu.